 7.7.
 Unless otherwise provided for, Robert’s Rules of Order most recently revised shall govern the conduct of all meetings.

 8.1.
-The Committee shall provide for an Affirmative Action Subcommittee as required by State Committee Bylaws Article VII, Section 8, which shall be headed by the Vice Chair for Affirmative Action and Candidate Development.
-The Affirmative Action Subcommittee shall be responsible for Candidate Development.
+The Committee shall provide for an Affirmative Action Subcommittee as required by State Committee Bylaws Article VII, Section 8, which shall be headed by the Vice Chair for Affirmative Action.

 8.2.
 The Executive Committee shall establish Standing Subcommittees, Ad Hoc Subcommittees, or Teams as considered appropriate.